turingschool/backend-curriculum-site/module2/projects/bike-share-redux.md

 # Bike Share

+This is a large-group project.
+The most common feedback we get from students is that they didn't get to work on a particular area of the project because of the size and complexity of the project. **You must advocate for yourself** if there's a particular area of the project where you would like to focus your attention.

 ## Abstract

 In this project you'll use Ruby, Rails, and Activerecord to build a site that analyzes bike share usage in San Francisco and allows a user to purchase bike accessories via an online store.